 In the early New Testament church there seemed to be little difference between presbyter, bishop, elder, and pastor.
-In the church of today, the first two are considered similar in office and meaning, and the last two are similar.
+In the church of today, "presbyter" and "bishop" are considered similar to each other in office and meaning, as are "elder" and "pastor."
 Today the bishop and presbyter are men set in the church as overseers or supervisors over the ministry, and as such their work is very important.